Nylex: Derham era

 The Nylex brand has its origins with the Australian Moulding Corporation in 1927.
 This was a plastics manufacturing firm, founded by John Derham in Mentone, Melbourne in 1927.
 A rival company, Moulded Products, started in 1931, and Derham sold his company to it, while himself getting a share of Moulded Products.
 He then later gained control of all of Moulded Products with some colleagues, thus ending up with both companies.

-The company expanded to make a range of products, and in World War Two produced plastic radio receivers and Army crash helmets.
+The company expanded to make a range of products, and in World War Two produced plastic radio receivers and Army crash helmets (such as the M42 Duperite helmet).
 The demand for products during WW2 saw a lot of innovation as the company expanded into producing different types of plastics, including PVC and polymers.
 Specific innovations for the military at the time included PVC copolymer solution for moisture-proofing rifles, PVC wire coating, moisture proof striking surfaces for matches.

 The company started producing garden products in the 1950s.
 Australian Moulding Corporation became Nylex.
 Derham died in 1957, and the company was eventually managed by his son, Peter Derham in 1967.
 Peter Derham worked with the company for most of his life and other family members managing various parts of the business.
 Nylex was eventually purchased by Australian Consolidated Industries (ACI).